Dear WSD3 Families.

 Meals, foods and beverages sold or served at schools meet state and federal requirements which are based on the USDA Dietary Guidelines.
 We provide students with access to a variety of affordable and appealing foods that meet the health and nutrition needs of students.

-A new application must be filled out every school year, students who were in Widefield School Dist.
-3 on the meal program through May 2020 will have their benefits until October 7, 2020 unless an application is received and processed before the cut off date.
+A new application must be filled out every school year.
 New application benefits will be in effect as soon as the application is processed.
 Please have your application turned in before this date to allow time to process.

 SPECIAL DIETARY NEEDS